nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 }
 ```

-So when calling the function `a`, it will immediately be executed.
+So, when calling the function `a`, it will immediately be executed.
 To overcome this we can wrap the lambda in a `System.Func<_,_>`.

 ```fsharp
 let a () = System.Func<_,_>(fun b -> b)
 ```
-so it compiles to
+so that it compiles to
 ```js
 export function a() {
   return function (b) {